 We’ve made a conscious decision to change that for our future travels.
 We are drinking tap water.
 And I’m comfortable also, when we’re hiking, that we’ll fill our water bottles from streams and springs.

 It’s not because I’ve developed a desire to send myself to an early grave or dice with whatever hasn’t been cleaned out of the water systems in Asia, South and Central America.
 It’s because we’vre using filter water bottles.
 Find out why we chose the design we did here

 How to Drink Tap Water

 We’re using the Drinksafe Travel Tap – it’s got a built-in filter that we can use with ALL freshwater sources.
-When the filter is done, after it’s filtered about 1600 litres of water, we just replace it with a new one.
-This isn’t available as far as we can tell in the USA – so the alternative there would be the Lifestraw.
+When the filter is done, after it’s filtered about 1600 liters of water, we just replace it with a new one.
+This same style is available in the USA as the Seychelles.

 Which Water Filter to Use